 Welcome to Part 10 or X…

 Today, we’ll take some time to remind ourselves about goal setting.
-Make sure to look at your plans and goals and keep working on all 26 plans that you’re making for retirement.
+Make sure to look at your plans and goals and keep working on your next plan.
+You’re working on one letter at a time and sooner than you think you’ll find yourself at retirement.

-Don’t worry about making your plans “perfect”, trust me over the years you’ll have to fix, adjust, massage and rewrite many of them.
+Don’t worry about making your plans ‘perfect’.
+Trust me, over the years you’ll have to fix, adjust, massage and rewrite many of them.
 That’s the beauty of life, you never know what’s going to happen next.
+The important thing is to keep it as simple and achievable as possible.

 It’s a good idea when making life plans to think about what really makes you happy.
 I read a great article today that may help you with your plans.